cosmob3/code-journal/README.md

 - For some reason I am having a hard with all the code that goes into a navigation bar.
 Trying to add an icon or image to navigaton bar.

 - Finished some very easy HTML so I can start playing around with some CSS

+- Was able to use flexbox to display my navigation bar links in a row.
+It took a while becaue I was typing `class=app'to the different <div> and it wasn't doing much.
+But I got it eventually!

 ## January 21, 2022
 TODO: Watch yesterday's lesson